Jaded (Aerosmith song)

 Aerosmith were inducted into the Rock and Roll Hall of Fame in March 2001, when "Jaded" was still climbing the Billboard Hot 100.
 Aerosmith are the only band to have been inducted into the Hall of Fame whilst having a single active on the charts.
 In 2002, "Jaded" was nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal at the 44th Annual Grammy Awards.

 Lyrics and music

 Steven Tyler was inspired to write "Jaded" based on missing much of his daughter Liv Tyler's childhood while being on the road with his band.
 The song's lyrics are about a girl who is "jaded", and how the relationship the narrator has with the girl is sometimes "complicated", but asserts that "I'm the one that jaded you."
 Tyler stated that "When I hit on the melody for 'Jaded,' it was so phenomenal that for a while I was scared to do anything more with it.
 I didn't even tell the band."

-Cover artwork

-The single's artwork was somewhat controversial, featuring a nude female holding an apple on the cover.
-The model in the artwork is Nicole West.
+Alex Hopper of American Songwriter described the song as "the moment Aerosmith fully sank into their new pop-metal sound."
+Critics have also described "Jaded" as pop rock, alternative rock, and power pop.